alexFengXW/Exam-multiple-choices-formator/README.md

 # Exam_formator

 ## TO-DO List
-1. ~~Randomization of choices' permutation~~
+1. ~~Randomization of choices' permutation in python~~
-2. Formatting Choices in good manner
+2. Formatting Choices in good manner in Latex

 ## Changelog
 2024/9/25：